ArborealAudio/OmniAmp/Notes.md

   - Consider how to load the tube stages w/ the cab response.
 Create some kind of method in the tubes that can accept a buffer of samples from the cab, to be used in modifying the feedback sample for the tube

 - Getting different defaults for different modes?
 Would need to make them separate States if so.

+  - What would be the advantages to this?
+Mainly just getting the Cab to come on if you switch to one of the amps.

 - Add triple option for enhancer placement: